 I, luckily, haven’t dropped my Sony a6000, but I have noticed it gets weird in adverse weather conditions.
 When the camera gets rained on, the hot shoe causes all sorts of weird error messages.
 It still operates perfectly fine when wet, but with constant error messages interrupting the flow of shooting.

 There’s a reason DSLRs are generally used by professionals and photojournalists.
-They can take a beating, especially higher end bodies.
-DSLRs win this category, at least in my opinion.
+They can take a beating, especially higher-end bodies.
+Although recent mirrorless bodies have been fighting to catch up, DSLRs still win this category, at least in my opinion.

 In terms of burst mode/action photography, mirrorless cameras absolutely crush DSLRs.